-The foregoing facts also establish proof negligent Santiagos' the misrepresentation cause of action.
-Negligent misrepresentation has the "(1) elements: following information be supplied as a result of [629] [154] the failure to exercise reasonable care or competence in communicating the information; (2) the person for whose benefit the information is supplied suffered the loss; and (3) the the upon relies recipient misrepresentation."
+The foregoing facts also establish proof of the Santiagos' negligent misrepresentation cause of action.
+HN6 Negligent misrepresentation has the following elements: "(1) false information be supplied as a result of [629] [154] the failure to exercise reasonable care or competence in communicating the information; (2) the person for whose benefit the information is supplied suffered the loss; and (3) the recipient relies upon the misrepresentation."
 Blair v.
-Ing, 95 Hawai'i 247, 269, 21 P.3d 452, 474 (2001) (citing Restatement (Second) of Torts § 552); Zanakis-Pico v.
+Ing.
+95 Hawai'i 247, 269, 21 P.3d 452, 474 (2001) (citing Restatement (Second) of Torts § 552); Zanakis-Pico v.
 Cutter Dodge, Inc., 98 Hawai'i 309, 321, 47 P.3d 1222, 1234 (2002); see also Chun v.
 Park, 51 Haw.
-462, 468, 462 P.2d 905, 909 (1969) ("We believe § 552 of Restatement (Second) of Torts . . . is a fair and just restatement of the law on negligent of the issue misrepresentation.").
+462, 468, 462 P.2d 905, 909 (1969) ("We believe § 552 of Restatement (Second) of Torts . . . is a fair and just restatement of the law on the issue of negligent misrepresentation.").

-As discussed, Tanaka provided false information regarding the sewer charges to the Santiagos by only disclosing that Jasper's sewer fees were \$150.00 per month for maintenance and \$150.00 bi-monthly for cleanout charges when in fact Tanaka had been private sewer maintenance and the same amount for bi-monthly sewer cleanout.
-Further, Tanaka did not clarify of the terms the express that Wastewater Agreement, which allowed Jasper to increase the deposit every year, was inaccurate because the increase was contractual annual actually being applied to the sewer fees.
+As discussed, Tanaka provided false information regarding the sewer charges to the Santiagos by only disclosing that Jasper's sewer fees were \$150.00 per month for maintenance and \$150.00 bi-monthly for cleanout charges when in fact Tanaka had been paying Jasper \$1,153.23 for monthly private sewer maintenance and the same amount for bi-monthly sewer cleanout.
+Further, Tanaka did not clarify that the express terms of the Wastewater Agreement, which allowed Jasper to increase the deposit every year, was inaccurate because the contractual annual increase was actually being applied to the sewer fees.
 With [51] respect to the loss element, the Santiagos were required to pay substantially more for sewer fees than what Tanaka represented and what the Wastewater Agreement reflected.
 The reliance element is also established by Louis' testimony that he and his wife would not have bought the Tavern had they known the true amount of sewer fees associated with ownership of the Tavern.
-Accordingly, the uncontroverted evidence established that Tanaka is liable for negligent misrepresentation, and the circuit court and the ICA erred in against judgment entering Santiagos on this claim.
+Accordingly, the uncontroverted evidence established that Tanaka is liable for negligent misrepresentation, and the circuit court and the ICA erred in entering judgment against the Santiagos on this claim.